Make Every Student a Success Story

 Students are learning so much more than reading in their classrooms; they’re mastering new content areas, discovering how to conduct themselves in and out of the classroom, and growing as individuals.
 With a focus on developing learning habits, creating a supportive classroom culture, and strengthening social and emotional learning skills, Wonders was built to support you in teaching the whole child—for success through the school year and throughout their lives.

 Our collaboration with Sesame Workshop focuses on the social emotional skills within the context of literacy instruction.
 Sesame Workshop, which has provided content for Grades K–1, has collaborated with the Wonders authorship team to develop a comprehensive K–5 scope and sequence for social emotional learning at any age.

 We’re also collaborating with Character Lab to provide relevant, research-based SEL support that connects to the Essential Question for each genre study and text set within Wonders.

 Learn more about the benefits of incorporating social emotional learning in your classroom.

 We are committed to supporting strong educational outcomes for all learners.
 Wonders helps you deliver impactful instruction with research-based instructional routines, embedded scaffolded supports, and data-driven differentiation to teach, reteach, or extend lessons.
 Our high-quality, rich content promotes meaningful learning and collaboration while building students’ knowledge in diverse topics.

 Learn more about our commitment to educational equity.

 Building on the Strengths of English Learners

 The English language learners in your classroom are not “blank slates.”
-Their oral language proficiency and literacy in their first languages can be used to facilitate literacy development in English.
-Systematic, explicit, and appropriately scaffolded instruction and sufficient time help English language learners attain English proficiency and meet high standards in core academic subjects.
+Their oral language proficiency and literacy in their first language(s) can be used to facilitate literacy development in English.
+When teachers provide sufficient time for systematic, explicit, and appropriately scaffolded instruction, ELLs are well-positioned to attain English proficiency and excel in core academic subjects.